taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

-8) The "plug-conf.php" PLUGIN CONFIG SETTING 'runtime_mode' IS MANDATORY (plugin WILL NOT be allowed to activate if invalid / blank), to determine WHEN the plugin should run (as a webhook / during cron jobs / user interface loading / all runtimes / etc).
+9) The PLUGIN CONFIG SETTING 'runtime_mode' IS MANDATORY (plugin WILL NOT be allowed to activate if invalid / blank), to determine WHEN the plugin should run (as a webhook / during cron jobs / user interface loading / all runtimes / etc).

 Example: $plug['conf'][$this_plug]['runtime_mode'] = 'cron'; // 'cron', 'webhook', 'ui', 'all'